 However, if you cannot produce the required proof of income for the traditional route, you can borrow up to 90% with mortgage default insurance and opt for a lender that works with either Sagen or Canada Guaranty.

 Can I get a self-employed mortgage without proof of income?

-Yes, you can.
-Insurers like Canada Guaranty and Sagen allow borrowers access self-employed mortgages without proof of income.
-You would need to make a minimum down payment of 10% and opt for a lender that works with either of these mortgage insurers.
+Yes, you can get a self-employed mortgage without proof of taxed income.
+Private insurers, Canada Guaranty and Sagen will allow borrowers access to mortgages with limited proof of income.
+You need to make a minimum downpayment of 10% and opt for a lender that provides these types of mortgages.